 Earwax.
 Ew, right?
 Probably not anyone’s favorite topic of conversation.
 Well, you may be surprised that earwax is an integral part of the ear that should be celebrated!

 Earwax, in normal amounts, is healthy — and very important.
 With antibacterial, protective, and lubricating properties, earwax coats the skin of the ear canal and repels water, dirt, bacteria, and other debris so it doesn’t reach the eardrum.
 It’s even a natural insect repellent!
 Without it, you could experience infections and injuries, and your ears would be very dry and itchy.
 So as you can see, earwax is most definitely a friend!

 Earwax and hearing aids

-Made in the outer third of the ear canal, earwax eventually dries, flakes and falls out as part of your ear’s really cool self-cleaning capabilities.
+Made in the outer third of the ear canal, earwax eventually dries, flakes and falls out as part of your ear’s self-cleaning capabilities.
 And most of the time, you don’t even notice it.
 But when you wear hearing aids, this process may not work as well and earwax may be more noticeable.
 Here’s why.

 - Hearing aids can physically block the ear’s natural airing and self-cleaning abilities; the wax isn’t able to move and fall out as easily, as mentioned above.